rancher/dashboard/docs/developer/getting-started/development.md

 ## Styling

 SCSS Styles can be found in `assets/styles/`.
-It's recommended to browse through some of the common styles in `_helpers.scss` and `_mixings.scss`.
+It's recommended to browse through some of the common styles in `_helpers.scss` and `_mixins.scss`.

 ### Examples

 The following pages contain example components and their styling

 - Buttons - `<dashboard url>/design-system`
-- Form Controls - `<dashvoard url>/design-system/form-controls`
+- Form Controls - `<dashboard url>/design-system/form-controls`
-- Provider Images - `<dashvoard url>/design-system/provider-images`
+- Provider Images - `<dashboard url>/design-system/provider-images`

 ## Internationalisation i18n / Localisation i10n